volcengine/terraform-provider-volcengine/website/docs/r/vke_node_pool.html.markdown

 The `login` object supports the following:

-* `password` - (Optional) The Password of Security, this field must be encrypted with base64.
+* `password` - (Optional) The Password of Security, this field must be encoded with base64.
 * `ssh_key_pair_name` - (Optional) The SshKeyPairName of Security.

 The `node_config` object supports the following: